-Research and development expenses increased to \$1.6 million in fiscal 2023 from \$1.5 million in fiscal 2022.
-Our expenses for fiscal 2023 represented continued research and development of various upgrades for the Upright® MRI scanner.
+Research and development expenses increased to \$1.7 million in fiscal 2024 from \$1.6 million in fiscal 2023.
+Our expenses for fiscal 2024 represented continued research and development of various upgrades for the Upright® MRI scanner.

-Discussion of Operating Results of Physician and Diagnostic Services Management Segment Fiscal 2023 Compared to Fiscal 2022
+Discussion of Operating Results of Physician and Diagnostic Services Management Segment

+Fiscal 2024 Compared to Fiscal 2023

-Revenues attributable to the Company's physician and diagnostic services management segment, HMCA, increased to \$90.4 million in fiscal 2023 as compared to \$89.4 million in fiscal 2022.
-The increase in revenues was due to an increase of \$212,000 of patient fees (net of contractual allowances and discounts less provision for bad debts) from patient and third-party payors recognized by six of the facilities in Florida.
-Management and other fees increased by \$799,000.
+Revenues attributable to the Company's physician and diagnostic services management segment, HMCA, increased to \$94.6 million in fiscal 2024 as compared to \$90.4 million in fiscal 2023.
+The increase in revenues was due to an increase of \$4.0 million of patient fees (net of contractual allowances and discounts) from patient and third-party payers recognized by six of the facilities in Florida.
+Management and other fees increased by \$0.1 million.

-Cost of revenues as a percentage of the related revenues for our physician and diagnostic services management segment increased from \$47.1 million or 52.7% of related revenues for the year ended June 30, 2022 to \$49.0 million, or 54.1% of related revenues for the year ended June 30, 2023.
-The cost relating to these revenues increased more than the revenues.
+Cost of revenues as a percentage of the related revenues for our physician and diagnostic services management segment increased from \$49.0 million or 54.1% of related revenues for the year ended June 30, 2023 to \$53.0 million, or 56.0% of related revenues for the year ended June 30, 2024.

-Operating results of this segment decreased from operating income of \$26.6 million in fiscal 2022 to operating income of \$20.7 million in fiscal 2023.
-The decrease is due mainly to more reserves being taken on management fees.
+Operating results of this segment increased from operating income of \$20.7 million in fiscal 2023 to operating income of \$23.5 million in fiscal 2024.
+The increase is due mainly to increased patient fee revenue due to higher scan volumes.
 We believe that our efforts to expand and improve the operation of our physician and diagnostic services management segment are directly responsible for the profitability of this segment and our company as a whole.

-For the fiscal year ended June 30, 2023, 12.1% of total revenues were derived from contract with facilities that were owned by Dr. Raymond V. Damadian until his passing, and currently owned by Timothy Damadian, the Chief Executive Officer of FONAR.
-11.8% of total revenues were derived from these contracts for the 2022 fiscal year.
+For the fiscal year ended June 30, 2024, 11.6% of total revenues were derived from contracts with facilities that are currently owned by Timothy Damadian, the Chief Executive Officer of FONAR, and were previously owned and operated by Dr. Raymond V. Damadian until his passing.
+12.1% of total revenues were derived from these contracts for the 2023 fiscal year.
 The agreements with these MRI facilities are for one-year terms which renew automatically on an annual basis, unless terminated.
 The fees for these sites, which are located in Florida, are flat monthly fees.

-Discussion of Certain Consolidated Results of Operations Fiscal 2023 Compared to Fiscal 2022
+Discussion of Certain Consolidated Results of Operations

+Fiscal 2024 Compared to Fiscal 2023

-Interest and investment income increased in 2023 compared to 2022.
-We recognized interest income of \$1.2 million in 2023 as compared to \$247,158 in fiscal 2022, representing an increase of 394.4%.
-This is due to the increase in the prime interest rate and the Company placing cash in interest bearing accounts.
+Interest and investment income increased in 2024 compared to 2023.
+We recognized interest income of \$2.1 million in 2024 as compared to \$1.2 million in fiscal 2023, representing an increase of 74.0%.
+This is due to the increase in the prime interest rate and the Company placing cash in interest bearing accounts and purchasing short term treasury bills.

-Interest expense of \$50,131 was recognized in fiscal 2023, as compared to interest expense of \$346,552 in fiscal 2022.
-The decrease in interest expense is attributable to an assessment of additional taxes and interest in connection with a state income tax audit in fiscal 2022.
+Interest expense of \$76,997 was recognized in fiscal 2024, as compared to interest expense of \$50,131 in fiscal 2023.

-The 29.2% noncontrolling interest allocations of \$2,751,000 and \$4,793,000 for fiscal 2023 and fiscal 2022, respectively, have been calculated by Income from operations, and adding depreciation and amortization net of miscellaneous losses and other income from the Physician and Diagnostic Service Management segment (See Note 16).
+The 29.2% non-controlling interest allocations of \$3,530,000 and \$2,751,000 for fiscal 2024 and fiscal 2023, respectively, have been calculated by Income from operations, and adding depreciation and amortization net of miscellaneous losses and other income from the Physician and Diagnostic Service Management segment (See Note 16).

-While revenue increased by 1.1% selling, general and administrative expenses increased by 25.0% to \$29.4 million in fiscal 2023 from \$23.5 million in fiscal 2022.
-This increase in selling, general and administrative expenses was due to placing more reserves on management fees and other receivables and from the impact of the COVID-19 virus as compared to fiscal 2022.
-It is too early to know how much of these reserves will be recovered.
-FONAR also resolved certain sales tax liabilities during the year and was able to reverse accrued interest and penalties of \$55,000 \$119,000 for fiscal years ending 2023 and 2022, respectively, which was recorded under selling, general and administrative expenses.
+While revenue increased by 4.3% selling, general and administrative expenses decreased by 8.6% to \$26.9 million in fiscal 2024 from \$29.4 million in fiscal 2023.
+This difference in selling, general and administrative expenses was due to less reserves on management fees and other receivables due to increased scan volume as compared to fiscal 2023.

-Revenue from service and repair fees decreased from \$7.7 million in fiscal 2022 to \$7.5 million in fiscal 2023.
+Revenue from service and repair fees increased from \$7.5 million in fiscal 2023 to \$7.6 million in fiscal 2024.